The $0 productivity upgrade most developers miss

 For quick command help: tldr

-Man pages are comprehensive and unreadable.
+Man pages are thorough and nearly unreadable.
 When your developer needs to remember how to use tar, they don’t need 2000 lines of documentation.
 They need three examples.

-tldr provides simplified, example-focused help pages.
+tldr provides simplified, example-focused help.
 No theory.
-Just “here is how you do the common things.”
+Just: here’s how you do the common things.

 Install: brew install tldr

-Every organization building with AI hits the same problem.
-The tools from the 1970s assume text output.
-AI tools work better with structured data.
+Every organization building with AI hits the same wall.
+Tools from the 1970s assume text output.
+AI works better with structured data.

-GitHub’s research on developer productivity shows AI coding assistants work best when they can understand code context precisely.
-Tools that output JSON make that possible.
+GitHub’s own research confirms that AI coding assistants dramatically improve task completion speed and developer satisfaction.
+Structured code context makes that even more effective.
+Tools that output JSON give AI precise data to work with.
 Tools that output unstructured text force the AI to guess.

-When ripgrep outputs search results as JSON, your AI can know exactly which file, which line, what matched, what the surrounding context is.
-When grep outputs text, the AI has to parse it heuristically and hope it got it right.
+When ripgrep outputs search results as JSON, your AI knows exactly which file, which line, what matched, what the surrounding context is.
+When grep outputs text, the AI has to parse it heuristically and hope it gets it right.
+That’s a fragile foundation.

-The developers who have modern tools build automation that works.
+The pattern shows up everywhere: analyzing error logs, processing API responses, building automation, generating reports.
+The developers with modern tools build automation that holds up.
 The developers without them build automation that mostly works and fails mysteriously sometimes.

 Most of these tools - ripgrep, fd, bat, delta, zoxide, starship - are written in Rust.
-This is not a coincidence.
+Not a coincidence.

-brew install ripgrep fd fzf bat jq git-delta zoxide starship tldr millerOn Linux, replace brew with apt or whatever package manager the distro uses.
+brew install ripgrep fd fzf bat jq git-delta zoxide starship tldr millerOn Linux, replace brew with apt or whatever package manager your distro uses.

 Then configure the shell integrations: